shea-tippett/university-portfolio/programming/python-robot-project/README.md

 # Python Robot Project

-A small Python project that defines a set of robots with distinct personalities and capabilities.
+A Python project that defines a set of robots with distinct personalities and capabilities.
 Each robot type calculates its performance differently and supports upgrade installation through a workshop interface.

 ## Project Structure